Exploring South District Hikes In Shenandoah National Park

 The most remote area of Shenandoah National Park. |

-A few weeks ago, I made my way to the South District of the park, not because I was looking for a remote experience.
-Because I had a limited amount of time to visit the park.
-I had two simple goals for this short trip.
-First, I wanted to have breakfast with a view, and my second goal, I wanted to hike a trail I had not hiked before.
+A few weeks ago, I made my way to the South District not necessarily for that remote experience, but because I had limited time to explore.
+I had two simple goals for this short trip: First, I wanted to enjoy breakfast with a view.
+Second, I hoped to hike a trail I hadn’t yet explored.

-From Rockfish Gap to Jarman Gap is the narrowest section of the park.
-The boundary of the park is but a few 100 feet from Skyline Drive.
-This section of Skyline Drive was built as part of the Blue Ridge Parkway.
-It was deeded to Shenandoah National Park in the early '60s.
-Take a minute to read about the history of the Road to Nowhere.
-To learn a little bit more about this section of the South District.
+From Rockfish Gap to Jarman Gap, Skyline Drive runs through the narrowest section of the park, with the boundary of Shenandoah National Park just a few hundred feet from the road.
+This stretch of Skyline Drive was originally part of the Blue Ridge Parkway and was deeded to Shenandoah National Park in the early '60s.
+For a deeper understanding of this area, take a moment to read about the history of the Road to Nowhere to learn more about this section of the South District.

-I entered the South District from the Rockfish Gap entrance station.
-I proceeded north on Skyline Drive until I arrived at the parking area.
-For the trailhead located at Beagle Gap.
-The parking lot is located between mile markers 100 and 99 on Skyline Drive.
+I entered the South District from the Rockfish Gap entrance station and headed north on Skyline Drive.
+My first stop was the parking area at Beagle Gap, located between mile markers 100 and 99 on Skyline Drive.

 ![]() |